opconWizard/opcon-docs/docs/administration/user-accounts.md

     OpCon from any
     OpCon application.
 The applications
     behave differently depending on the way the user signs on:
-  - If the user signs on with an Opcon/xps User Login ID and password, the applications will inform them that the account is disabled and will present the login screen again.
+  - If the user signs on with an OpCon User Login ID and password, the applications will inform them that the account is disabled and will present the login screen again.
 This allows the user to try to sign on with a different User Login ID and/or